Looking Closely at the Growth Curve for Coty Inc. (COTY)

-Coty Inc. (NYSE:COTY) went up by 1.83% from its latest closing price compared to the recent 1-year high of $13.42.
-The company’s stock price has collected 0.30% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that The Gross Law Firm Announces Class Actions on Behalf of Shareholders of POR, FENC and COTY
+Coty Inc. (NYSE:COTY) went down by -1.53% from its latest closing price compared to the recent 1-year high of $13.42.
+The company’s stock price has collected -5.31% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that CLASS ACTION UPDATE for COTY, BMRN and ACB: Levi & Korsinsky, LLP Reminds Investors of Class Actions on Behalf of Shareholders

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.